-Call \get\cost\and\in\dict() of parent Controller class.
-But also sends cost to machine learning learner and saves the cost if the parameters came from a trainer.
+This method calls \get\cost\and\in\dict() of the parent Controller class and additionally sends the results to machine learning learner.

 '''

 optimization_routine()

 '''

 Overrides \optimization\routine.
 Uses the parent routine for the training runs.
 Implements a customized \optimization\routine when running the machine learning learner.